golemfactory/golemate/README.md

 ![Continuous integration](https://github.com/golemfactory/golemate/workflows/Continuous%20integration/badge.svg)

 ## About Golemate
 Golemate is a proof-of-concept of running chess engines under Golem.
+At the moment, it searches for the best move for a given position.
+We would like to have human vs Golem matches in the future.
 This repository consists of three parts:
 * a common library which provides means to launch engines compliant with the [UCI protocol]
 * a CLI client application
 * a GUI client application